isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

-Although lines in most flags are straight, they are allowed to be curved, as long as areas cut up by the lines are all simply connected and there is an area δa > 0 that is less than all the areas of the region (basically, no cutting up the banner to an infinitely small piece.)
+Although lines in most flags are straight, they are allowed to be curved, as long as areas cut up by the lines are all simply connected and there is an area δa > 0 that is less than all the areas of the region (the Rule of Non-Infinitesimals: no cutting up the name surface into any number of infinitely small areas.)
 The value of δa is sometimes set by flag manufacturers explicitly.

 Lines are defined by their origin and destination points,